Galaxial-Remote/GDC-Project/README.md

 University as part of the Data Science Specialization.
 The result of this analysis is a tidy data set with merged training and test data that includes variable labels, activity labels, subject identification, and summaries of each measurement for each subject and activity.

+## Requirements

+To perform this analysis, the UCI HAR Dataset must be located in your working directory.
+The dataset is available at: <http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones>

 ## Scripts

 **run_analysis.R**